Dhruv-2103/Dhruv-2103.github.io/README.md

 # project-template.github.io
- Project templete web-site for student to understnd the basic layout in which they need to work on the project.
+ Project template website for the students to understand the basic layout in which they need to work on the project.